 Typically when a cruise first goes on sale there’ll be a discount of anywhere from 25% to 50% off the brochure fare.
 This price will then slowly increase as you get closer to the cruise date (or quickly depending on availability) before you’ll see another big drop a month or two before the cruise when all the last minute prices are released.

-Waiting for a last minute deal can (and does) work for some people but it’s important you realise what you’re giving up by waiting…
+Waiting for a last minute deal can (and does) work for some peopl,e but it’s important you realise what you’re giving up by waiting so long.

-The first thing to do is compare what’s on offer from all the different cruise lines.
-This is the point where you’ll need to decide what’s most important to you.
+The first thing to do is to compare what is on offer from all the different cruise lines- this is the point where you’ll need to decide what is most important to you.

 Are you looking to try a new ship that’s just been launched?
 You’ll need to check where it’s going to see what you like the look of.

-To appreciate the chaos of the cruise lines putting their cruises on sale all in one go you really need to have worked in the travel trade before (or tried to book something yourself on launch day).
-To say it’s hard to get through to the cruise lines is the understatement of the century.
+To appreciate the chaos of the cruise lines putting their cruises on sale all in one go, you really need to have worked in the travel trade before (or tried to book something yourself on launch day).

 This tactic is particularly useful for things that are likely to sell out fast like top graded suites, inside cabins, four berth cabins in the school holidays or new ships etc.

 Make Sure You Get All the Discounts You’re Entitled To!

 Just because you’re already getting a big early bird discount doesn’t mean you can’t squeeze the cruise line for a few extra discounts as well!

 There are several discounts that people are entitled to that many don’t even realise and of course- if you don’t ask you don’t get…